DLTK's Crafts for Kids

 - Glue the rectangular piece around the toilet paper tube.

-- Glue the tp roll to the butterfly's body (you may want to add a bit of tape to reinforce).
+- Glue the toilet paper roll to the butterfly's body (you may want to add a bit of tape to reinforce).

 - Assemble and glue one of the butterfly's wings and attach it to the body.